Amtrak work to close tracks at Penn Station all summer

 Most Popular

+On Thursday, Amtrak announced it will bring in former MTA Chief Thomas Prendergast to head a comprehensive review of the deteriorating transit hub.

+“After only a short time here at Amtrak, it has become apparent to me that we need to accelerate major renewal work in New York Penn Station,” Moorman said in a statement.
+“Using our limited resources, we have made this renewal project a priority to ensure the continuity of travel in the region.
+Without these improvements, Amtrak, NJ Transit and the Long Island Rail Road could continue to see major disruptions, which could also have an impact on passenger safety.”

-Prendergast, who stepped down as chairman and chief operating officer of the Metropolitan Transportation Authority in January, will be brought in to lead a large scale review of Penn Station and make recommendations, Moorman said.
+Prendergast, who stepped down as chairman and chief operating officer of the Metropolitan Transportation Authority in January, will be brought in to lead a large-scale review of Amtrak-owned and operated Penn Station and make recommendations, Moorman said.

 Prendergast is credited with spearheading the largest infrastructure investment in MTA history — the agency’s current $30 billion, five-year capital program.